 United Methodist disability ministries provide resources to open hearts, minds, and doors for people of all abilities.
 Print a Disability Ministries Brochure (pdf) | (MS Word).
 It has an overview of specific ministries that work together.
 In addition, see stories at this site’s News on the side panel.
 They highlight persons and churches that make a difference in the faith life of people with disabilities.

-Visit Deaf and Hard of Hearing Ministries for Deaf, hard-of-hearing, and late-onset deaf resources, like closed captioning, signing, grants, and success stories at churches.
+Visit Deaf and Hard of Hearing Ministries for Deaf, hard-of-hearing, and late-onset deaf resources.
+DHH supports programs like closed captioning, signing and grants.
+They also share success stories of churches.

-The DMC website highlights current Mental Health Ministries information.
-MHM “helps faith communities be caring congregations for people living with a mental illness and those who love and care for them.”
-Visit the link to the Mental Health newsletter in the News panel of this website.
-Also visit Mental Health Ministries for many more resources.
+Mental Health Ministries helps create caring congregations for people living with mental illness and those who love and care for them.Three ways to connect with MHM follow.
+As an member of MHM, we highlight timely information.
+In addition, there’s a link to their newsletter at DMC News.
+Also, visit Mental Health Ministries for more resources.

-See information at this DMC website of important agenda and accomplishments of ordained and lay ministers, stories and articles.
+The United Methodist Association of Ministers with Disabilities is a caucus group.
+Some information, like current agenda and accomplishments of ordained and lay ministers, stories and articles is shared at the DMC site.
 Also, visit UMAMD for information on getting involved and joining the UMAMD caucus.